muan/deploying-with-now/readme.md

 ## Steps

+1. Fork this repository or have your project ready with `npm start` scrpt and [these configurations in your `package.json`](https://github.com/muan/deploying-with-now/blob/5074a2c84c60834b60e6ed3eb2e1fac919f65e3f/package.json#L13-L18).

-1. Get an account at https://zeit.co/login
+2. Get an account at https://zeit.co/login

-2. Install now CLI with `npm install now -g`
+3. Install now CLI with `npm install now -g`

-3. Authenticate with `now login`
+4. Authenticate with `now login`

-4. Deploy with `now --public`
+5. Deploy with `now --public`

-5. Alias with `now ln`
+6. Alias with `now ln`

-6. :tada:
+7. :tada:

 ### `now --public`